Taacees/TiddlySweets/GoogleGroups-Project-25K/README.md

     * Sometimes it's good to watch the battlefield of your next war: this was fun to creat, fun to watch BUT totally useless & waste of time (almost :wink:)

+## stepOne (Duel):

+1. Go through all ~820 pages (all has the same URL) and get the 25K IDs and URLs for each indevidual conversation.